 Positive

 You may have grown up with training from your parents or peers that you can get what you want by being dishonest.
-But after being caught from your dishonesty, you realize that it does not pay.
-Perhaps you have been severely punished from being dishonest.
-Thus you make an effort to change your character and to be extremely honest.
-You are also motivated by this by saying that an honest reputation is worth while.
+But after being caught by your dishonesty, you realize that it does not pay.
+Perhaps you have been severely punished for being dishonest.
+Thus, you make an effort to change your character and become extremely honest.
+You are also motivated by this change by saying that an honest reputation is worthwhile.

 Negative

-On the other hand, there are people who have been honest and have found that they are falling behind others in their peer group that are dishonest.
-You may feel that being honest does not pay and decide to change your character.
+On the other hand, there are people who have been honest and have found that they are falling behind others in their peer group who are dishonest.
+You may feel that being honest does not pay and decide to change your character for the worse.

-Rule-based character is following the rules or laws of your government, cultural group, or religion.
-Something must motivate you to change the rule-based character traits that you have been taught.
+Cultural character is following the rules or laws of your government, cultural group or religion.
+Something must motivate you to change the cultural character traits that you have been taught.

 Positive

-A person with a rebellious personality may find that the consequences of breaking the rules are so great that it is not worth it.
+A person with a rebellious personality may find that the consequences of breaking the rules are so great that breaking the rules are not worth the consequences.
 The police may arrest you or your family may disown you.
-In such a case, you may decide to change your ways and change your character and obey the laws and rules.
+In such a case, you may decide to change your ways, change your character and obey the laws and rules of the group.

 Events may motivate a change in your character.
 If you are not achieving your goals, you may decide to change your personal character.
-You may see the opinion other people and decide to change your social character.
-If you move to another area or change religions, you may have to adapt your rule-based character.
-Usually, the change in character is in the positive direction, but there are also cases where people change in the negative direction.
+You may hear the opinions other people have about you and decide to change your social character.
+If you move to another area or change religions, you may need to adapt your cultural character.
+Usually, a change in character is in a positive direction, but there are also cases where people change in the negative direction.

 Sometimes, change is good